Big Night with Women in the Round

 Sponsored by Visit Mississippi, Mississippi Arts Commission, & SouthGroup Insurance

-Award-winning singer/songwriters Ashley Cleveland, Carrie Tillis, Pam Tillis, and Tricia Walker will come together for a special evening of songs and stories at GRAMMY Museum® Mississippi on Tuesday, April 12, at 7 p.m.
-These original Women in the Round will perform “Bluebird Cafe style” on the Paul and Lucy Janoush Front Porch for Big Night With Women in the Round, sponsored by SouthGroup Insurance and Visit Mississippi with support from Mississippi Arts Commission.
-This second annual special event will raise funds to support the music education initiatives of GRAMMY Museum Mississippi.
-Tickets for the fundraiser are $100 and include dinner and a cash bar starting at 6 p.m.
+Award-winning singer/songwriters Ashley Cleveland, Beth Nielsen Chapman, Pam Tillis, and Tricia Walker will come together for a special evening of songs and stories at GRAMMY Museum® Mississippi on Tuesday, May 16, at 7 p.m.
+The original Women in the Round group will perform “Bluebird Cafe style” for Big Night with Women in the Round, sponsored by SouthGroup Insurance and Visit Mississippi.
+This special event will raise funds to support the music education initiatives of GRAMMY Museum Mississippi.
+Tickets for the fundraiser are $100 and include a pre-event reception starting at 6 p.m.

 Tickets are now on sale for Museum members and the general public.